Tag:Payroll Tips & Best Practices

 Do the following to improve your chances of processing payroll compliantly.

-• Cross-checked allowances, bonuses, deductions, and statutory contributions.
+• Cross-check fixed allowances, deductions, and variable incentives.

-• Generated and distributed payslips to employees (self-service app or email).
+• Distribute payslips to employees (via self-service app or email).

 Using payroll software like ByteHR can help you automate all of these.